pjotrp/bioinformatics/README.md

 Arguably, bioinformatics is in a crisis because existing software engineering efforts are not really matching the requirements of big data.
 Not so long ago, programmers got by writing specialised (small) tools in Perl, Python, R or C.
-Today, bioinformatics software engineering has to deal multi-core programming, with IO bottlenecks, RAM constraints, and demanding users.
+Today, bioinformatics software engineering has to deal with multi-core programming, IO bottlenecks, RAM constraints and demanding users.
 The overall challenge has become too large a job for the isolated student trying to write the next great all-inclusive software solution.
 We are increasingly depending on collaborative efforts involving researchers with a background in